deucex6400/FroggieBot/README.md

 The EtherScanApiKey is needed for the /gas command to show the gas.

+OpenAIKey is needed if you plan to use OpenAI.

 Remember to plug in your own DiscordServerId and DiscordToken.

 # Deploy